-101 HISTORY OF THE UNITED STATES 1865 TO PRESENT
+101 HISTORY OF THE UNITED STATES 1865 TO PRESENT 3 UNITS

-Departmental Recommendation: ENGL 101.
-Lecture: Minimum 48 hours per semester
+Departmental Recommendation: ENGL 101

 This is an introductory survey course of American History from 1865 to present.
 Students are introduced to key social, political, economic and cultural issues and developments in America's emergence as an urban, industrial and technological, global leading, consumer society.